‘Maxim’ Model Hannah Palmer Goes Topless As She Teases She’s ‘A Handful’

 The Maxim model has 585,000 followers on Instagram now and this latest topless shot was an immediate hit.
 More than 31,000 fans of Palmer’s liked this post in the first hour it was live and 750 followers added comments.
 Hannah joked about being a handful, a quip that definitely resonated with her fans, and she noted that her torn jeans were from Fashion Nova.

 Commenters noted that they were melting looking at this sexy shot of Palmer’s and some admitted that they are obsessed with her.
-Several followers pointed out that it appears that Hannah is more than a handful in a sultry reference to the size of her bosom and it looks like everybody was in agreement that the model is absolutely gorgeous.
+Several followers pointed out that it appears that Hannah is more than a handful in a sultry reference to the size of her bosom, and it looks like everybody was in agreement that the model is absolutely gorgeous.

 Another popular Instagram post of Palmer’s was shared over the weekend and this set of pictures also featured something from Fashion Nova.
 In this case, Hannah was wearing a gorgeous red lingerie bodysuit and she was smiling as she cocked one hip to show off her slender legs, slim waist, and busty assets.